Social Prescribing Network

 News and events

-Midlands Social Prescribing Network Event
+Social Prescribing Network newsletter

 The first Social Prescribing conference

 Our inaugural conference which took place at the Park Crescent Conference Centre in London in January 2016 was attended by 96 delegates representing a variety of stakeholders with experience of pioneering social prescribing in their local area.
 The conference was the first forum to bring this knowledge and expertise together from over the UK.
 The report from the conference was launched in the Houses of Parliament on 9 March 2016.
+Since then we have hosted the first International Social Prescribing Research Conference and are looking forward to the second Social prescribing Conference at the Kings Fund, Tuesday 6 November 2018.

 Following extensive discussions from the inaugural conference, here are some of the goals we are working towards: